 Generally in Bangkok it is not hard to find a really nice hotel for a low price (by US standards).
 If you prefer to really stay like a local, there are many great Airbnb options as well.

 When to Visit: While, the temperature in Bangkok is essentially the same all year round (highs in the 90s and lows in the 70s), the high season for tourism is November through April as this is the dry season.
-If you want to miss the crowds, you could be brave and face the rainier months from May through October, you can avoid larger crowds.
+If you want to miss the crowds, you could be brave and face the rainy season from May through October, you can avoid larger crowds.

 Language Considerations: The official language of Thailand is Thai, also known as Ayutthaya or Siamese.
 As it is quite different from English, gaining fluency would take some time.
 Many people in the city speak English, so you should have no trouble getting around.
 That shouldn’t stop you from learning some basic phrases in the language, though!
 Check out my post Thai for Travel to get some practice in before you go.

 Currency Situation: If you are coming from the US, know that your dollar will go FAR here.
 So far, you may be tempted to spend more than you should.
 So just watch yourself :).
 At the time of writing this post, the exchange rate is $1 = 34.56 Bhat.
 [Click here for the latest rates.]
 Cash is much more widely accepted than credit card, so be sure to pull out enough to last you for your time in this city.